Smart-Energy-Materials-Group-UTU/Solar-Analysis-App/README.md

 # Solar Analysis Project

-This project is designed to analyze solar cell data, process photovoltaic parameters, and generate reports using Python.
-It utilizes a virtual environment to manage dependencies, ensuring a consistent setup across different systems.
+This thesis project is designed to analyze solar cell data, process photovoltaic parameters, and generate reports using Python.
+It utilizes a virtual environment to manage dependencies, ensuring a consistent setup across different systems.The thesis project was financed by SMAT Research group at University of Turku and was made by Ruslan Hasanov.

 ## Features
 **Data Analysis**: Analyze photovoltaic measurement data from solar cells.